 Oats can also be enacted as a component that effectively helps get rid of bad odor.
 Very few people know about this unexpected use of oats.
-To get rid of the foul smell in your kitchen cabinet, place a bowl of oats in your kitchen cabinet or anywhere you wish to get rid of the bad smell.
+To get rid of the foul smell in your kitchen cabinet, place a shallow bowl of oats in your kitchen cabinet or anywhere you wish to get rid of the bad smells.
 The bowl of oats will then mechanically draw in the bad smell.

 Coffee grounds work great when trying to eliminate the lingering bad smell in kitchen cabinets.
 This remedy will only work if unbrewed coffee grounds are used.
 Place an open packet of un-brewed java coffee grounds in your kitchen cabinet.
-You can also place a bowl of unbrewed coffee grounds.
+You can also place a bowl of unbrewed grounded coffee beans.
 The rest of the job will be done by itself.

 Lemon is a great fruit to get rid of bad odors; it helps neutralize the musty smell of your kitchen cabinets.
 You can add a few drops of lemon juice in a small dish and place it inside your kitchen cabinet.
-This remedy will not only help get rid of bad odors in your kitchen cabinets but will also neutralize the smell and keep your kitchen cabinets smelling fresh and pleasant.
+This remedy will not only help get rid of bad odors in your smelly kitchen cabinets, but will also neutralize that smell and keep your kitchen cabinets smelling fresh and pleasant.

 Spices can help cover a bad smell instead of neutralizing the musty smell of your wood cabinets.
 Also, spices such as cinnamon, cloves, and allspice can be used.

 At times, depending only on natural remedies may not be enough.
 Especially if your kitchen cabinet is in a very bad condition and won’t respond to simpler solutions, no matter what you do, the bad odor won’t seem to go away.